 With FAST, we propose a DNN training regime that starts with low-precision BFP and increases the precision of weights, data, and gradients over the course of training.
 Figure 1 presents an overview of how FAST can accelerate training via lowprecision operations.
 The left side of the figure provides a sketch of the FAST system, which supports FP32 to BFP conversion for a range of mantissa bitwidths and stochastic rounding for gradients (to maintain training stability under low-precision BFP).
-The FAST compute engine consists of a systolic array [4] of fMAC units, which efficiently supports BFP dot products with varying mantissa bitwidths.
+The FAST compute engine consists of a systolic array [30] of fMAC units, which efficiently supports BFP dot products with varying mantissa bitwidths.
 The right side of the figure shows how the precision of the mantissa field in BFP for a DNN increases across DNN layers and over training iterations.
-While each DNN layer in the figure is presented with a single precision, in practice the precision of the weight, data, and gradient tensors in each layer are selected independently for a given iteration (see Algorithm 1).
-Using this approach, FAST is able to reduce DNN training time on (1) CNNs for ImageNet [5], (2) Transformers for the IWSLT14 German-English benchmark [6], and (3) YOLOv2 [7] for the PASCAL VOC2012 [8] dataset.
+While each DNN layer in the figure is presented with a single precision, in practice the precision of the weight, data, and gradient tensors in each layer are selected independently for a given iteration (see Figure 17 for how this precision selection works).
+Using this approach, FAST is able to achieve this result on (1) CNNs for ImageNet [16], (2) Transformers for the IWSLT14 German-English benchmark [1], and (3) YOLOv2 [41] for the PASCAL VOC2012 [18] dataset.

-TABLE I

-Terminology and notation used in the paper.
+TABLE I: Terminology and notation used in the paper.

-Notation Description
+Notations Explanation

 BFP BFP-quantized values

 DP Dot product

 FP Floating point.
 Assume FP32, unless otherwise stated

 INT Fixed point integer

 UQ Uniform quantization

 SR Stochastic rounding

 g Group size for BFP.
-Assume g=16, unless otherwise stated
+Assume g=16, unless otherwise stated.

-е Exponent bitwidth for FP and BFP
+e Exponent bitwidth for FP and BFP

 m Mantissa bitwidth for FP, BFP, and INT

 In FAST, we use (1) BFP for variable precision training and (2) BFP with stochastic rounding.
-BFP is an old idea dating back as early as the 1950 (see, e.g., [3]), and there has been recent literature demonstrating the advantages of using BFP in DNN inference [9] and training [10].
+BFP is an old idea dating back as early as the 1960s (see, e.g., [43]), and there has been recent literature demonstrating the advantages of using BFP in DNN inference [15] and training [17].
 We believe that our ideas of (1) and (2) are novel.
 For (1), we point out the convenience in Section VII of implementing variable precision hardware for BFP.
 For (2), we note in Section III-C that using stochastic rounding in conjunction with BFP is critical to model accuracy, especially when using BFP for gradients with low-precision mantissa (e.g., 2 or 4 bits).
 In Section III-D we provide an analysis of the reasons for using stochastic rounding in BFP.
 The main contributions of the paper are:

 - The FAST variable precision training algorithm for efficient DNN training.
 The proposed solution reduces total training time by adaptively selecting the optimal precision for weights, data, and gradients in every DNN layers at each iteration. - Our proposed use of (1) BFP for variable precision training and (2) BFP with stochastic rounding.
-We provide a novel analysis of the impact of applying stochastic rounding to weight gradient updates for minimizing the loss in gradient decent (Theorem 1 in Section III-D). - A modular architecture consisting of FAST multiplieraccumulator (fMAC) for groups of BFP values. fMAC operates on chunks of BFP mantissas (e.g., 2-bit chunks) to support variable-width mantissas in 2-bit increments. - The FAST system that supports training in both low and high precision BFP.
-Critically, this system enables dot products between vectors of varying BFP precisions.
+We provide a novel analysis of the impact of applying stochastic rounding to weight gradients on the loss in gradient decent (Theorem 1 in Section III-D). - A modular architecture consisting of FAST multiplieraccumulator (fMAC) for groups of BFP values. fMAC operates on chunks of BFP mantissas (e.g., 2-bit chunks) to support variable-width mantissas in 2-bit increments.